 Secondly, against the ‘we’re all getting worse’ argument is the odd psychological fact that everything seems to be getting worse all the time.
 Food doesn’t taste as good as it did when my granny cooked it.
 Even in one of the earliest documents we have, The Iliad, the old king Nestor is reproving his fellow kings while they are fighting the Trojans: ‘I fought beside your fathers – they were ten times the men you are!
 You’re all nancy boys these days!’
 So even back then there was a sense of this odd psychological constituent, of the way we’re made up, we tend to see things as not as good as they used to be.
 So I think we have to take account of that, in any sense that humans beings are not getting any better.
 Perhaps they’re not, but I don’t think we’re getting any worse.

-And thirdly, the thing I haven’t mentioned, there’s the thing of affect of what you could call culture – transmitted habits and behaviour and association and the development of laws and so on.
+And thirdly, the thing I haven’t mentioned, there’s the effect of what you could call culture – transmitted habits and behaviour and association and the development of laws and so on.
 I’m just reading Stephen Pinker’s book [The Blank Slate] on human nature at the moment.

 TW: Oh, what do you think about that?